MicrosoftDocs/memdocs/memdocs/intune/protect/microsoft-tunnel-mam-ios.md

 Xcode is the Apple Integrated Developer Environment that that runs on macOS and used to integrate the Tunnel for MAM iOS SDK with your app.

-The following are requirements for using Xcode to successfully integrate an iOS App to use MAM tunnel for iOS:
+The following are requirements for using Xcode to successfully integrate an iOS App to use Microsoft Tunnel for MAM iOS:

 - macOS - To run Xcode.
 - Xcode 14.0 or later.